 Stroll down Paseo Montejo.
 Many people consider this one of the most beautiful streets in Mexico, lined with mansions, shops, museums, and cafes.

 Experience a magical Mayan ancestral ceremony.
+My sister and I did this when she came to visit!
 This ceremony is an interesting look into Mayan culture right in Mérida.
 After receiving the ceremony from a Mayan shaman, you spend time soaking in several herb-scented tubs.
 It’s unusual, peaceful, and I recommend it.
-Learn more here.

 Go on a design walk.
 Mérida is becoming one of the big design hubs for Mexico, and you can go on a few different tours to see how people have renovated these homes.
-The Mérida English Library puts on free walking tours (see schedule here); this daily tour via Airbnb Experiences costs $15.
+The Mérida English Library puts on free walking tours (see schedule here).

 Check out El Gran Museo del Mundo Maya.
 This phenomenal museum is one of the most comprehensive guides to Mayan culture, and has lots of interesting displays.
 It’s on the way out of town.